 A Concept Model is an implementation-independent representation of the nouns that are important for an organization, domain or industry.
 It is a business model and should not be confused with information or data models.
 Enterprise Architect has tools to create and maintain this model, with the flexibility to present the model graphically in a diagram or textually in a list view, a published document or a web page.
 The elements in the Concept Model can be linked to any number of up-process or down-process elements, such as business goals and capabilities.

 This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
 The complete list of tools is available from the Business Modeling Tools Help topic.

-A Class Diagram can be used to model important concepts in the domain.
-The concepts are modeled using UML Classes and Names, Descriptions and other details such as Attributes can be entered for each Class.
-The concepts can be related to each other using relationships such as the Association and Generalization.
+A Class diagram can be used to model important concepts in the domain.
+The concepts are modeled using UML Classes, and Names, Descriptions and details such as Attributes can be entered for each Class.
+The concepts can be related to each other using relationships such as Association and Generalization.
 These concepts can then be used throughout the model as a type of Glossary, including in element notes where they can be referenced.

 Learn More: Class Diagram

 The Glossary is a purpose-built tool for managing important concepts and their meanings, which can be included in documentation.
 If words defined in the Glossary are used in element or diagram notes they will automatically appear as hyperlinks and the meaning will conveniently appear in a pop-up window.

 An Entity Relationship diagram is a conceptual or abstract model of information for a system, often created as a precursor for the development of a database schema.
 The Entities and their attributes can be modeled and the relationships between one or more Entities can be drawn.